What is Tennis Elbow?

 When Should You Use a Tennis Elbow Brace?

-A tennis elbow brace can be very effective from the moment you put it on.
+A tennis elbow brace can be beneficial from the moment you put it on.
 In these instances, the brace will dissipate the stressful gripping forces away from your injured structures.

 However, a tennis elbow brace does not work in 100% of cases.
 In our experience, we recommend that you seek physiotherapy assistance in these cases.
 In stubborn cases, you have a very high likelihood of referred symptoms from your C5/C6.